enhancing-automated-valet-parking/ai-parking-cloud/flows.md

 ## Availability query (where is the parking facility, and how much does it cost?)
-When the GET /places request is made, desired service types shall be specified in the query.
+When the GET /places request is made, desired service types can be specified in the query.
 The caller can differentiate between __required qualifications__ and __optional qualifications__.

 If none of the parking locations in the inventory matches the _required qualifications_, the result set will be empty.
 If the qualifications are tagged as _optional_, the result might as well include non-AVP locations.
 Especially in the early days of publicly available AVP, this might be required/helpful due to an initially low number of matching locations.